jaysoncamba/product-tracer/readme.md

-Assumptions:
+#  Assumptions:

-SEARCH BAR ONLY FINDS BASED ON REFERENCE NUMBER Rules#value is integer we assumes it only be used in integer fields
+SEARCH BAR ONLY FINDS BASED ON REFERENCE NUMBER

+Rules#value is integer we assumes it only be used in integer fields

-Missing:
+# Missing:

 Front end validation

 Front End error messaging

 VALIDATION FOR DEFAULT RULES FOR EACH CRITERIA

-ADDED WEIGHTS TO EACH RULES but not used because lack of time Tests
+ADDED WEIGHTS TO EACH RULES but not used.

+Tests

-How To run:
+# How To run:

 docker-compose up

 then go to localhost:4567

-Running first time.
+# Running first time.

 docker-compose up --build

-docker ps # get the container ID of product-destination-picker_web docker exec -it #{CONTAINER_ID} /bin/bash # connect to the web container rake db:migrate
+docker ps # get the container ID of product-destination-picker_web

+docker exec -it #{CONTAINER_ID} /bin/bash # connect to the web container

+rake db:migrate